mozilla/pontoon/CONTRIBUTING.rst

     $ make lint-frontend

 In the rare case when you cannot fix an eslint error, use ``// eslint-disable`` to make the linter ignore that error.
-Note that in most cases, it is better to fix the issues than ignoring them.
+Note that in most cases, it is better to fix the issues than ignore them.

 For more specifics about the ```frontend`` folder, look at the README.md file there.